mengchaoheng/DuctedFanUAV-Autopilot/README.md

 Our development work is now mainly concentrated on the `df-1.x.x` branch, which is based on the `v1.x.x` version of PX4.
 The default branch `df-main`, which is based on the `main` branch of PX4 (from `df-1.15.4`).

-* An angular velocity controller based on the [INDI control algorithm for DFUAV](https://github.com/mengchaoheng/DuctedFanUAV-Autopilot/tree/df-1.12.3/src/modules/mc_rate_control/IndiControl). (only `df-1.12.3`)
+* An angular velocity controller based on the [INDI control algorithm for DFUAV](https://github.com/mengchaoheng/DuctedFanUAV-Autopilot/tree/df-1.12.3/src/modules/mc_rate_control/IndiControl). (only `df-1.12.3`，more information can be found in [PINDI](https://github.com/mengchaoheng/PINDI))
 * [Control allocator](https://github.com/mengchaoheng/DuctedFanUAV-Autopilot/blob/df-1.12.3/src/lib/mixer_module/ControlAllocation.h) based on linear programming algorithm.
-Currently only ductedfan4 is supported, but it can be easily changed to support other models. (only `df-1.12.3`)
+Currently only ductedfan4 is supported, but it can be easily changed to support other models. (only `df-1.12.3`，more information can be found in [PINDI](https://github.com/mengchaoheng/PINDI))
 * Supported airframes:
   * ductedfan2: DFUAV with two control surfaces and two rotors.
   * ductedfan4: DFUAV with four control surfaces and one rotor.